-(1) The Company's ownership interest in ADC investments and other investment ventures varies and represents capital contributed to date and may not be reflective of the Company's economic interest in the entity because of provisions in operating agreements governing various matters, such as classes of partner or member interests, allocations of profits and losses, preferential returns and guaranty of debt.
-Each equity method investment has been determined to be a VIE for which the Company was not deemed to be the primary beneficiary or a voting interest entity in which the Company does not have the power to control through a majority of voting interest or through other arrangements.

-(2) The Company owns varying levels of stated equity interests in certain ADC investments, as well as profit participation interests in real estate ventures without a stated ownership interest in other ADC investments.
+- (1) The Company's ownership interest in ADC investments and other investment ventures varies and represents capital contributed to date and may not be reflective of the Company's economic interest in the entity because of provisions in operating agreements governing various matters, such as classes of partner or member interests, allocations of profits and losses, preferential returns and guaranty of debt.
+Each equity method investment has been determined to be a VIE for which the Company was not deemed to be the primary beneficiary or a voting interest entity in which the Company does not have the power to control through a majority of voting interest or through other arrangements. - (2) The Company owns varying levels of stated equity interests in certain ADC investments, as well as profit participation interests in real estate ventures without a stated ownership interest in other ADC investments. - (3) Includes two investments with a carrying value of \$57.5 million that were contributed to a preferred financing arrangement.
+See Note 13, "Noncontrolling Interests," for further information. - (4) Includes four investments with a carrying value of \$194.9 million that were contributed to a preferred financing arrangement.
+See Note 13, "Noncontrolling Interests," for further information.

+Within the Company's Legacy, Non-Strategic Portfolio:
-During the year ended December 31, 2019, the Company recognized its proportionate share of impairment loss totaling \$14.7 million on one senior loan secured by a regional mall ("Southeast Regional Mall") of which the Company owns 50.0% of the joint venture.
-Southeast Regional Mall is included in the Company's Legacy, Non-Strategic Portfolio.
-The impairments recorded are a result of the ongoing deterioration of the retail market and reflect the estimated fair value of the collateral.
-Subsequent to December 31, 2019, the Southeast Regional Mall loan was sold.
-The Company received a total of \$13.5 million in gross sales proceeds and will recognize a gain of approximately \$2.2 million.
-See Note 21, "Subsequent Events" for further information.

-Also during the year ended December 31, 2019, the Company recorded its proportionate share of impairment loss totaling \$16.1 million on two loans and an equity partnership interest secured by residential development projects included in its Legacy, Non-Strategic Portfolio.
-The impairment losses are as a result of revised property sales expectations.
-The Company also recorded a \$17.6 million impairment loss related to an equity participation interest in a joint venture, within its Core Portfolio, to reflect the estimated fair value of the collateral.
+- During 2019, the Company recognized its proportionate share of impairment loss totaling \$14.7 million on one senior loan secured by a regional mall ("Southeast Regional Mall").
+Southeast Regional Mall was sold during the three months ended March 31, 2020 and the Company received \$13.4 million in gross sales proceeds and recognized a gain of \$1.6 million. - Also during 2019, the Company recorded its proportionate share of impairment loss totaling \$16.1 million on two loans and an equity partnership interest secured by residential development projects as a result of revised property sales expectations.